krispo/angular-nvd3/README.md

     $ bower install d3
     $ bower install nvd3

-> I advise you to use a newer nvd3 assembly rather than the last one installed via bower.
-A more recent and fixed assembly `nv.d3.js` and `nv.d3.css` you can find in the `lib` directory of this project.
-Also you can make your own assembly according to nvd3 docs.

 Add dependencies to the `<head>` section of your main html:
 ```html
 <meta charset="utf-8">  <!-- it's important for d3.js -->